rmariuzzo/react-new-window/README.md

 # React New Window

-Pop a new window React using window.open.
+Pop new windows in React, using `window.open`.

 Inspired by [David Gilbertson's article](https://hackernoon.com/using-a-react-16-portal-to-do-something-cool-2a2d627b0202) (must read, must follow).